felipenoris/XLSX.jl/docs/src/formatting.md

 `XLSX.setConditionalFormat(sheet, CellRange, :formatting_type; kwargs...)`

-Excel uses range of `:formatting_type` values describe these conditional formats and the same values are used here, as follows:
+Excel uses a range of `:formatting_type` values to describe these conditional formats and the same values are used here, as follows:
-- `:colorScale`
 - `:cellIs`
 - `:top10`
 - `:aboveAverage`